HomeSEOIs bounce rate still important?

 • Session duration for bounced visits

-Today’s web is a different beast entirely.
-Users consume content differently, interact with pages in ways the original bounce rate never anticipated, and expect experiences that traditional metrics simply can’t capture accurately.
+Today’s web works differently.
+People consume content in ways the original bounce rate never anticipated, and they expect experiences that older metrics can’t capture accurately.

 Modern engagement measurements focus on: